 I finally persuaded him, with the help of a damp bottom, that we should have a look at the animals.
 The first thing he saw was a JCB ‘Larry Loadall’ – I think I could probably have left him by that barn all day, and it wasn’t even being used.

-We could have joined the Bunny Hop, seeing the bunnies run around on the hay bales and watched the lambs being bottlefed, but Monkey was adamant he didn’t want to see either this time, so off we went for a walk in the rain!
+We could have joined the Bunny Hop, seeing the bunnies run around on the hay bales and watched the lambs being bottle-fed, but my son was adamant he didn’t want to see either this time, so off we went for a walk in the rain!

-One of the things we loved about our last visit to Mead Open Farm is the brilliant Digger Village Sandpit – Monkey spent hours in it during our last visit.
+One of the things we loved about our last visit to Mead Open Farm is the brilliant Digger Village Sandpit – he spent hours in it during our last visit.
 As we went on our walk around the farm he got very excited when he saw it again.
-I promised him, that no matter whatthe weather, after lunch he could spend some time in the sandpit.
-But we then spotted the farmer on a small tractor taking some feed to the cattle – Monkey was off in hot pursuit!
+I promised him, that no matter what the weather, after lunch he could spend some time in the sandpit.
+But we then spotted the farmer on a small tractor taking some feed to the cattle – He was off in hot pursuit!

 We then decided it was time for our lunch too, so we made our way to the covered picnic area via the rabbit warren.
-After lunch we had a quick pit stop in Mini Moos within Shaggy’s Playworld – a soft play area.
-Mini Moos is great for young kids like Monkey who don’t like the climbing and jumping around in the main soft play area.
+After lunch, we had a quick pit stop in Mini Moos within Shaggy’s Playworld – a soft play area.
+Mini Moos is great for young kids like my son who don’t like climbing and jumping around in the main soft play area.
 It has lots of Little Tikes sit in cars, a garage and petrol pump and a row of shops.
-Monkey loves it in there, and there are lots of cars so no need for any meltdowns!
+He loves it in there, and there are lots of cars so no need for any meltdowns!

 It was then time for the Lamb National …….

-We don’t know whether Lambretta won the race as Monkey had spied the Digger Village sandpit and was off.
+We don’t know whether Lambretta won the race as he had spied the Digger Village sandpit and was off.

 It was great to see him digging away.
 Last year I had been in charge of the levers but this year he could manage them all by himself, He had a ball, and was the only one in the sandpit for ages.
 He was a very happy boy.